Walan-ben/Better-RK-forum/README.md

 For example:
 > Early Access; Babel Tower II; International Justice; OOC Justice Rules and Justice Records;

-These lists are *distinct* between the two forums.
+These lists are *distinct* between the three forums.

 ### Ignore list
 The extension adds three buttons when reading a topic: